Do you know what to include on a business card?

 2. Name and Functional Job Title

 What about your job title?
-As a freelancer, entrepreneur, or small business owner you probably wear many hats in your business.
+As a freelancer, entrepreneur, or small business owner you wear many hats in your business.
 Which one do you note on your business cards?
-Use the one that describes your main function in the business—where function means the work prospects may hire you to do.
+Use the one that describes your main function or primary role in the business.

-If you want to keep your position credentials on your business card, do so after your functional title.
+If you do have position credentials on your business card, list them after your title.
 For example:

 3. Contact Information

 Contact information is the meat of a business card.
-If you want people to contact you, you have to tell them how.
-But which of all your contact info should you include?
-The key word to keep in mind here is “direct.”
+If you want people to contact you, you've got to tell them how.
+But which of your contact info should you include?
+The key idea to keep in mind here is “direct.”

 Should you include a physical street address?
-Only if you have a brick-and-mortar shop or studio whose physical location is crucial to doing business.
-If you're a photographer, for example, who shoots people around your location, you should at least include your state on the card.
-If you're a copywriter, however, who works from wherever there's internet, there’s no point in giving anyone your registered business address.
-It’s simply irrelevant.
+Only if you've got a physical location crucial to doing business.
+If you're a photographer, for example, you should at least include your state on the card.
+That lets prospective clients know where you're available to work.

 4. Your Website, But Not Your Homepage